Actindo-AG/Documentation/POS/UserInterface/02b_Stores.md

 ![Store Managers](../../Assets/Screenshots/POS/Management/Stores/Store/BasicData/StoreManagers.png "[Store Managers]")

-The *Store Manager* list displays the persons who are assigned to the POS store manager group.
+The *Store Managers* list displays the persons who are assigned to the POS store manager group.

 The following functions are available for the editing toolbar: